 - It’s expensive.
 Onboarding whole teams can cost you thousands of dollars each month.
 But because of the price tag, you feel obligated to stay on JIRA.
 Why do you want to bring your entire team onto a complex tool just because it has great bug-tracking capabilities?
 It doesn’t make sense.

 - There are simpler alternatives.
 Break the mold and find an easier-to-use JIRA alternative like ClickUp that has a way easier adoption rate, especially for those who aren’t as engineered focused.

 The anti-JIRA faction is becoming a tidal wave, even for developers and IT Ops.
-And if you’re looking to get out, you’ll want to export your JIRA information and import it into ClickUp for a much smoother and productive platform.
+And if you’re looking to switch from Jira to ClickUp, you’ll want to export your JIRA information and import it into ClickUp for a much smoother and productive platform.

 How To Import Your JIRA files into ClickUp